Chung1045/Notable/README.md

 - `session` : Manage user session
 - `bcrypt` : For checking and hashing password
 - `mongoose` : Middle-man interface for database CURD
+- `passport` : Authentication middleware for Node.js
+- `passport-google-oauth20` : Google OAuth 2.0 Strategy for Passport
+- `dotenv` : Loads environment variables from a `.env` file into `process.env`

 ### CDNs